Rotifer don't care: Microscopic animal survives 24,000 years frozen in Siberian permafrost

-If I get 8 hours of sleep, I think I'm doing pretty well.
+If I get eight hours of sleep, I'm doing pretty well.
 Meanwhile, a microscopic arctic animal got 24,000 years worth and came out just fine on the other side.
 A new study details the remarkable journey of a bdelloid rotifer, a miniscule freshwater critter that survived for millennia in the permafrost of Siberia.

 Malavin is the co-author of a paper describing the rotifer's incredible feat of survival, published in the journal Current Biology on Monday.